DCAD COVID 19 Procedures

 DCAD will follow the most current guidelines and procedures from the CDC, WHO, and the State of Delaware.

-We are developing a comprehensive plan to have in place if a student, staff, or faculty member becomes sick.
+We have a comprehensive plan in place if a student, staff, or faculty member becomes sick.
 We will work with students to provide a virtual learning delivery should they need to isolate or quarantine.

 Office hours will be posted on each syllabus.
 Check your syllabi at the beginning of the semester to know when your instructor’s office hours will be.